SteveKhoa/PUBLIC/memleak/README.md

 **:bulb: Functions:**

 `void leak_print();` : print leakage information.
-> It is recommended to put your code into a block `{}`, and use this function right after it.
+> We should put our code for testing into a block `{}`, and use this function right after it.
 > For example:
 ```C++
 int main()